learning from history past mistakes learning doomed to repeat

 Dwight D. Eisenhower

-We have prepared some fairly meaty, but hopefully entertaining, pages about a most informative episode in European History in the spirit of making an attempt at learning worthwhile lessons from history!!!
+We have prepared some fairly substantial, but hopefully "truth-full and informative", pages about a most deeply revealing episode in European History in an attempt at actually learning from history!!!

 The European Revolutions of 1848